 Road bikes have a shorter wheelbase for more quicker acceleration, more precise handling, and more climbing ability.
 Gravel bikes have a longer wheelbase for more stability and capability on rough terrain, and maximum comfort for long riding days.

 Non-racing gravel models have a shorter reach and higher stack than most road models.
-This gives you a more upright body position in the saddle.
-Endurance road bikes also have a less agressive body position, so there is some overlap with these categories.
+It gives you a more upright body position in the saddle.
+Endurance road bikes also have a less aggressive body position, so there’s some overlap with these categories.

 2. Tire Clearance